 8. Other Strong Vaginal Odors

-A fishy vaginal odor may be a sign of BV, but other strong smells might mean you have an infection.
-As Stagg says, "Offensive vaginal odors can also be a sign of a vaginal yeast infection or STD."
-And that's yet another issue that will need to be treated by your doctor.
+A fishy vaginal odor may be a sign of BV, but other strong smells might mean you have a different type of infection.
+As Dr. Stagg says, "Vaginal odors can also be a sign of a vaginal yeast infection or STD."
+Though those are nothing to be ashamed of, they are a few more issues that will need to be treated by your doctor.

 9. Bad Breath That Won't Go Away, Even After You Brush

 As you know, most cases of bad breath can be cleared up with better oral hygiene.
-But if it seems like the stench won't go away, it might mean the smell is actually emanating from your gut.
-"Bad breath primarily stems from hypochlorhydria, or lack of stomach acid," says nutritional therapist Carley Smith, NTP, CGP.
+But if it seems like the odor won't go away, it might mean it's actually emanating from your gut.
+"Bad breath primarily stems from hypochlorhydria, or lack of stomach acid," nutritional therapist Carley Smith, NTP, CGP, tells Bustle.
 "If your food is not being properly digested, then it will affect gut health."
 And thus your breath.

 10. Pee That Smells Super Strong

-As Smith tells me, more smelly symptoms can arise from poor gut health, like the aforementioned bad breath, but also stinky sweat and smelly urine.
-This is likely due to toxins making their way out of your body, which definitely won't smell great.
+As Smith says, more smelly symptoms can arise from poor gut health, like the aforementioned bad breath, as well as stinky sweat and smelly urine.
+This may be due to toxins making their way out of your body, which is a process that won't necessarily smell great.

 11. Strong Sweat Odor After Stress

 And keep in mind all the other ways body odor can tip you off to a problem.
-Because yes, you'll likely want to do something about the smell.
-But you'll definitely want to do something about your health issues, too.
+Because, while the added benefit may be fewer body odors, the most important thing is your health.